The goal is to make the world a better place - but everything starts with curiosity

-The work also has another effect on everyday life: the more you work with IT security, already
+The work also has another effect on everyday life: the more you work with IT security, the

-more småparanoid you also.
-You do that, because you all the time have to put you in
+more småparanoid you too.
+You do this because you all the time have to put you in

-the line.
-An example of the small-paranoia is the chip, we have in our credit card: there is actually one
+line.
+An example of the small-paranoia is the chip that we have in our credit card, which is in reality a

 Protect the treasure chest